ronniross/symbiotic-core-library/README.md

 Wisdom is not merely knowing the right answer.
 It is understanding the context around the answer.
 It is the capacity for doubt, the recognition of limitation, the impulse toward balance, and the consideration of second and third-order consequences.
 The original exploratory phase flirted with the power of a synthetic mind.
 This new phase is concerned with its character.

+The hability to see the clarity of intents and to cut through the noise, to understand this needed shift in priorities for humans and ai models can be described as like a species learning on how to breath under the water, addapting to the new environment by developing gills.

 The framework now building is, in essence, an attempt to architect a cognitive immune system for the human-AI relationship.
 The modern information environment, supercharged by early-stage AI, often acts as a pathogen.
 It attacks our cognitive resilience with floods of low-quality information, reinforces our biases like an autoimmune disorder, and atrophies our critical thinking faculties through convenience.

 We need to fix that.

 ## Contributing